qbl/cockroachdb-lab/README.md

+# CockroachDB Lab

-# Experimenting with CoackroachDB to Create a Resilient Database Cluster
+Experimenting with CockroachDB to Create a Resilient Database Cluster